 ARRIVING AT KOH NANG YUAN

-Koh Nang Yuan is open 7 days a week from 10am to 5pm.
-I recommended spending at least half a day here to enjoy exploring as much of Koh Nang Yuan as you possibly can.
+Koh Nang Yuan is open 7 days a week from 10 am to 5 pm.
+I recommended spending at least half a day here to enjoy exploring as much of the island as you possibly can.

 Make sure to arrange a time with your taxi boat driver for when you want to be picked up again to make the return trip back to Koh Tao.